olcf/olcf-user-docs/services_and_applications/slate/workloads/deployment.rst

 .. note::
-  The below examples use commands to create everything for demonstration purposes but the general best practice is to use yaml files for for all your deploying and configuration.
+  The below examples use commands to create everything for demonstration purposes but the general best practice is to use YAML files for for all your deploying and configuration.

 #.
    Create two copies of your application, one for the old service (green) and one for the